 Which Is Right For Your Portfolio?

 The differences between growth and value investing don’t necessarily make one right or wrong for you and your investing strategy.
-Instead, both can play an essential role in your portfolio like any other form of investing or investments.
-Simply from a diversification perspective, holding both growth and value stocks in your asset allocation can help minimize the impact of volatility over the long run.
+Instead, like any other form of investing, both can play an essential role in your portfolio.
+From a diversification perspective, holding both growth and value stocks in your asset allocation can help minimize the impact of volatility over the long run.

-Have questions about your portfolio’s growth and value makeup, or need help with your financial plan?
+Do you have questions about your portfolio’s growth and value makeup or need help with your financial plan?
 We’re here to help!
 Simply click here or call (763) 445-2772 to schedule a complimentary consultation today!